Finding Minimum-Cost Explanations for Predictions made by Tree Ensembles: Preliminaries

 \end{definition}

-Some other works~\shortcite{Marques21,Ignatiev21} use a slightly different constraint system encoding to minimize explanations.
-In particular, some works encode elements in $C$ as the \textit{presence} of variables in an explanation, rather than their \textit{absence} as we do in this work.
-With that alternative encoding, one would use a negated valid explanation oracle to find a MUS, which would then contain indices of variables in a minimal explanation.
+Some other works\cite{Marques21,Ignatiev21} use a slightly different constraint system encoding to minimize explanations.
+In particular, these works encode elements in $C$ as the \textit{presence} of variables in an explanation, rather than their \textit{absence} as we do in this work.
+With that alternative encoding, one would use a negated valid explanation oracle that determines the validity of a contrastive explanation (i.e., an explanation to a query on the form "why not") to find a MUS, which, according to the duality between contrastive and abductive explanations\cite{Ignatiev20}, is equivalent to a minimal abductive explanation (i.e., an explanation to a query on the form "why").
 We find our choice of encoding more natural for the problem of reducing the verbosity of explanations, but the alternatives are equivalent with respect to correctness.